top of page

 I conducted personal interviews with single mothers to understand their stories, then translated their emotions into design sketches and garment diagrams.
 From selecting fabrics and cutting patterns to sewing and assembling each piece, every step was a process of listening and empathy.

 The final collection—three bespoke narrative outfits—was showcased in a Single Mothers Center at Jeju Island, co-modeled by the mothers themselves.
-The project raised $880 for childcare grants and evolved into a monthly peer-sewing circle, turning design into an act of healing and solidarity.
+The project raised $880 for childcare grants and evolved into a monthly peer-sewing circle.

 IMG_0638.JPG